grpc/grpc.github.io/docs/quickstarts/objective-c-quickstart.md

 <h1 class="page-header">Objective-C Quickstart</h1>

-<p class="lead">This guide gets you started with gRPC on iOS platform in Objective-C with a simple working example.</p>
+<p class="lead">This guide gets you started with gRPC on the iOS platform in Objective-C with a simple working example.</p>

 <div id="toc"></div>